stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Week 12 - Best of CHI 2019.md

 1. We focus on meaning as a moment-to-moment experience
 2. The framework conceptualizes meaning as a chiefly subjective experience
 3. Despite its vast and seemingly abstract nature, the experience of meaning is not ineffable

+## Touchstone2: An Interactive Environment For Exploring Trade-Offs In HCI Experiment Design

+> Eiselmayer, A., Wacharamanotham, C., Beaudouin-Lafon, M., & Mackay, W. (2019).
+Touchstone2: An Interactive Environment for Exploring Trade-offs in HCI Experiment Design.
+In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems.
+ACM.

+Topic: a direct-manipulation interface that is able to generate and examine trade-offs.

+Interviewed participants highlighted the following problems in designs:

+1. Time constraints
+2. Weighing design alternatives
+3. Counterbalancing problems
+4. Representing experiment designs
+5. Power analysis to select sample size

+> Primary goal is to improve the quality and reproducibility of HCI experiments by offering researchers a tool for specifying and comparing alternative experiment designs.